 Carmarthenshire's landscapes and its habitats and species are some of the county's most important natural resources.
 They make up the green infrastructure which provides a framework for our social, economic and environmental health.
-The Unit promotes the understanding, conservation, enhancement, and responsible management of these resources, consistent with Carmarthenshire's Integrated Community Strategy and Carmarthenshire County Council's core values.
+The Unit promotes the understanding, conservation, enhancement, and responsible management of these resources.

 The Unit provides advice to development management, other Council departments and the general public on landscape, trees, woodlands, hedgerows, biodiversity, Common Land and on development within the Caeau Mynydd Mawr SPG area.
 It is also instrumental in ensuring that approved developments and other projects comply with relevant legislation and LDP policies relating to the natural environment.
+The Biodiversity officer facilitates the Carmarthenshire Nature Partnership and the development of its Nature Recovery Plan, which will help deliver the objectives of WG's Nature Recovery Action Plan.